Build your own functions

 Parameters

-Our greeting function is fine, but it is a bit rigid, it says the same thing every time.
-What if we could tell it who to greet?
-This is where parameters come in.
+Our greeting function works, but it is rigid.
+It says the same thing every time.
+What if you could tell it who to greet?
+That is the job of parameters.

-Parameters are special variables that you place between the function parentheses.
-They receive values when you call the function:
+Parameters are variables you place between the function parentheses.
+They get their values when you call the function:

 Result: